afonsopacifer/slush-tangerine/README.md

 # ![New Game Boilerplate](new-game.jpg)

-> A Front-End boilerplate to generate static pages.
+> A Front-End boilerplate for help generate Single Pages Apps.

 ## Get to know the boilerplate